silverstripe/silverstripe-upgrader/README.md

 `upgrade-code upgrade .`

 This will look at all class maps, and rename any references to renamed classes to the correct value.

+When upgrading code that contains strings, the upgrader will need to make assumptions about whether a string refers to a class name or not, and will determine if that is a candidate for replacement.

+If you have a code block with strings that do not represent class names, and thus should be excluded from rewriting (even if they match the names of classes being rewritten) then you you can add a docblock with the `@skipUpgrade` tag, and the upgrader will not alter any of this code.

+E.g.

+    :::php
+    /** @skipUpgrade */
+    return Injector::inst()->get('MyService');

+In the above example, MyService will not be modified even if it would otherwise be renamed.

+This doc block can be applied either immediately before the statement with the string, or before a block of code (such as a method, loop, or conditional).

+Note that `@skipUpgrade` does not prevent upgrade of class literals, and only affects strings, as these are not ambiguous, and the upgrader can safely update these references.